Small changes can make a big difference in your blood pressure numbers.

 Making those changes can be challenging.
 More than one woman has woken up in the morning committed to healthy eating only to be derailed by a plate of cookies on a table in the office or a dinner out with friends.

-Small changes to lower your blood pressure
+How lower your blood pressure with small changes

 You don't have to embark on a major life overhaul to make a difference in your blood pressure.
 Here are six simple tips for actions you can take to help get your blood pressure back into the normal range.